inaba1231/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Response time of commands should not exceed 2 seconds.
+6. Should store data as a text file in a specified location.

 ## Appendix D : Glossary